-The old-growth forest in Dinghushan Man and Biosphere (MAB) Reserve was selected as the study site.
-The forest was strongly affected by an insect, Thalassodes quadraria Guene, in the 1980's (Huang, 2000).
+The study site was an old-growth forest in Dinghushan Man and Biosphere (MAB) Reserve.
+The forest was strongly affected by an insect (Thalassodes quadraria Guene) attack in the 1980's (Huang, 2000).
 The biomass and stem fluxes in a 1-ha plot of the old-growth forest were calculated over twelve years (divided into three periods: 1992-1994, 1994-1999 and 1999-2004) based on the concepts described above.
-The objectives of this study were to address the following questions: (1) if and how the biomass and stem fluxes of old-growth forest change under the disturbance?
-(2) Are there any differences in biomass and stem fluxes between species?
-(3) Are there differences in the stem and biomass fluxes between DBH classes?
-(4) Is there also a difference in stem and biomass fluxes between canopy gaps and closed canopy?
+The study addressed the following questions: (1) how do total biomass and stem fluxes of the old-growth forest change under disturbance?
+(2) Do these changes vary among species growing together in a forest community?
+(3) Are there any differences in the stem and biomass fluxes among DBH classes?
+(4) What role does canopy gaps play in biomass recruitment/mortality and stem fluxes?